I love email and try to answer as quickly and as completely as I can, but this site is a hobby and I have a life outside of it.

 I’ll do what I can to help get you started.
 I will not do your research for you, unless you’re offering cold, hard cash.
 And if you can’t even bother to say “please” or “thank you”, I may give you erroneous information on purpose, because I’m evil and vindictive that way.

 I don’t hold copyright on the vintage photos and I assume they are public domain.
 Thus, I can neither give nor deny permission.
-I do hold copyright on the contemporary photos I’ve taken.
-Ask me for permission.
+I do hold copyright on the contemporary photos I’ve taken, but make most of them available via Creative Commons, which means you must not use them for commercial purposes without my written permission and you must credit me.
+Ask me if you need more information.
 We’ll work something out.

 If you’re having trouble registering (specifically an email ban), please contact me.
 I sometimes have to block registrations from people with Gmail or Yahoo accounts due to the fact that spammers often do waves of bogus registrations using fake email addresses in these domains.
 If you’re legitimate, I can still get you set up using your Yahoo or Gmail account.